remotesynth/Static-Site-Samples/README.md

   * [Hexo Example](#hexo-example)
   * [Hugo Example](#hugo-example)

-The `./adventure-time.sh` utility can be used to:
-1. Boot one or more of the Adeventure Time static site samples.
+The `./adventure-time.sh` utility can be used to boot one or more of the Adeventure Time static site samples immediately.
+The tool will:

+1. Use Docker to automatically download and customise the necessary container images.
-2. Mount the static site source from the target host.
+2. Use Docker to maps the static site source from the target host to the container guest.
 This means that you can make changes directly on your host machine and they will be immediately reflected in the container guest.
-This feature is enabled by the Docker volume mapping feature and auto-reload capability of the respective static site software.
+This is achieved by the Docker host to guest volume mapping feature and auto-reload capability of the respective static site software.
 All of this magic is simply encapsulated in the `Dockerfile`s and `adventure-time.sh`.
+Note: If you need to install docker on most Linux operating systems you can simply run `curl -sSL https://get.docker.com/ | sh`.
+For more detailed instructions visit https://docs.docker.com/engine/installation/

 To see the usage simply run
 `sudo ./adventure-time.sh`